youwen5/youwen5/README.md

 Additionally, I prefer to work on and with [software that respects my freedom](https://www.gnu.org/philosophy/free-sw.en.html).
 In fact my M1 Macbook Pro runs an entirely free [reverse engineered graphics and driver stack](https://asahilinux.org/).
-All of my computers run an free GNU/Linux [operating system](https://github.com/youwen5/liminalOS).
+All of my computers run a free GNU/Linux [operating system](https://github.com/youwen5/liminalOS).

 Key benefits of my approach to computing include: